Our Board of Directors

 Sharon Ambrose served as Ward 6 Councilmember from 1997 until her retirement in 2007.
 She has lived on Capitol Hill since 1969.

-Nicky Cymro t , our foundation president, also heads the Capitol Hill Community Foundation.
+Nicky Cymro t , our president emeritus, also heads the Capitol Hill Community Foundation.
 She has been engaged in residential and commercial real estate investment, construction and management on Capitol Hill for more than thirty years.

 Steve Cymrot is the founding president and a current board member of the Capitol Hill Community Foundation.
 He also is the founding president of the Capitol Hill Association of Merchants and Professionals (CHAMPS).